Ancient Jordan

 Carole Raddato (CC BY-NC-SA)

 The first historically attested king of the Nabateans was Aretas I (c.
-168 BCE) and so, although the Nabateans had established themselves in the region centuries before, the Kingdom of Nabatea is dated from 168 BCE to 106 CE when it was annexed by Rome.
+168 BCE), and so, although the Nabateans had established themselves in the region centuries before, the Kingdom of Nabatea is dated from 168 BCE to 106 CE when it was annexed by Rome.
 The Nabateans had a highly developed culture in which art, architecture, religious sensibilities, and trade all flourished.
 Women had almost equal rights, could serve as clergy, and even reign as autonomous monarchs.
-The most important deities of the Nabatean pantheon were female and women most likely would have served as their high priestesses.
+The most important deities of the Nabatean pantheon were female, and women most likely would have served as their high priestesses.

 Rome, Islam, & the Modern State

 The Romans revitalized much of the region (although Nabatean cities such as Petra and Hegra were neglected), creating a powerful trade center at Gerasa and another called Philadelphia at the site of Ammon, now Amman, the capital city of modern-day Jordan.
 The city of Gedara flourished under the Romans.
-Gedara was the birthplace of the Roman poet and editor Meleager (1st century CE) and had earlier inspired the work of the Epicurean philosopher and poet Philodemus (c.
+Gedara was the birthplace of the Roman poet and editor Meleager (1st century) and had earlier inspired the work of the Epicurean philosopher and poet Philodemus (c.
 110-35 BCE).
 The Romans certainly benefited from the resources of the region, as well as from the recruits they pressed into their armies as conscripts and auxiliaries, but also improved the area as they built roads, temples, and aqueducts which turned large areas of the region into fertile landscape and encouraged prosperous trade.
 Gerasa became one of the wealthiest and most luxurious provincial cities of the Roman Empire at this time.

 Theatre of Petra